 Incurred Cost Proposal Workbook

-Generate your Incurred Cost Submission (ICE) with the click of a mouse.
+Instantly Generate Your Incurred Cost Submission (ICE) with ICAT

 Save time and simplify the Incurred Cost Submission process.
-ICAT's Incurred Cost Proposal Workbook instantly generates all Schedules required for your Incurred Cost Proposal (ICE) with your cost data automatically populated directly from ICAT and QuickBooks®.
+ICAT simplifies preparation of your annual Incurred Cost Submission.
+Instantly generate all required schedules for your Incurred Cost Proposal (ICE) with your cost data automatically populated directly from ICAT and QuickBooks®.

 Stop manually inputting data into spreadsheets.
-ICAT’s Incurred Cost Proposal Workbook is modeled directly from the Incurred Cost spreadsheets (ICE) used by the DCAA with all required and optional schedules.
-Because the Incurred Cost Proposal Workbook is integrated with your accounting system, your cost data seamlessly populates the associated report fields, and includes hyperlinks for cross references across Schedules.
+ICAT’s Incurred Cost Proposal Workbook is modelled directly from the Incurred Cost spreadsheets (ICE) used by the DCAA, and includes all required and optional schedules.
+Because the Incurred Cost Proposal Workbook is integrated with your accounting system, your cost data seamlessly populates the associated report fields, and includes hyperlinks for cross references across schedules.

 Expedite contract closing.
-ICAT typically saves contractors over 40 hours to complete the Incurred Cost Report.
+ICAT typically saves contractors up to 40 hours completing the Incurred Cost Report.

 How does it work?

 ICAT enables you to: